 The aftermath of World War II and the reconfiguration of nation states created a surge of stateless populations, which led the drafters of the 1948 Universal Declaration of Human Rights to include Article 15, which states that “everyone has the right to a nationality” and should not be deprived arbitrarily of his or her nationality.
 Statelessness exists in every region of the world, but remains a largely “hidden” problem without government recognition.

 A stateless person is someone who, under national laws, does not enjoy citizenship – the legal bond between a government and an individual – in any country.
-While some people are de jure or legally stateless persons (meaning they are not recognized as citizens under the laws of any state), many people are de facto or effectively stateless persons (meaning they are not recognized as citizens by any state even if they have a claim to citizenship under the laws of one of more states.)
+While some people are de jure, or legally stateless persons (meaning they are not recognized as citizens under the laws of any state), many people are de facto, or effectively stateless persons (meaning they are not recognized as citizens by any state even if they have a claim to citizenship under the laws of one or more states).

-At the end of 2017, the UN High Commissioner for Refugees (the agency mandated to prevent and reduce statelessness) counted over 3.9 million stateless persons worldwide, but estimated that the actual number may be as high as 10 million.
+At the end of 2019, the UN High Commissioner for Refugees (the agency mandated to prevent and reduce statelessness) counted 4.2 million stateless persons worldwide, but estimated that the actual number may be over 10 million due to underreporting.

 The following are some common causes of statelessness: